mongodb-labs/full-stack-fastapi-mongodb/docs/deployment-guide.md

 ### Clone your repository

-The basic approach is to clone from GitHub then set up the appropriate `.env` files and any custom `conf` files called from `docker-compose`.
+The basic approach is to clone from GitHub then set up the appropriate `.env` files and any custom `conf` files called from `docker compose`.
 If yours is a private repo, review the GitHub docs for how to set that up.

 Remember you can create new passwords as follows: